Bolivia travel blog by Mark Berman -

 The first time I came to Santa Cruz was on a long 18hr bus haul from Salta in Argentina.
 I knew Santa Cruz was known as the 'city of rings' and that it would

-attractive and Santa Cruz in general is not what I would call a beautiful city.
-But never mind Santa Cruz happens to be the pretty girl capital of
+and Santa Cruz in general is not what I would call a beautiful city.
+But never mind Santa Cruz happens to be the pretty girl capital of Bolivia!

-Bolivia!
 Over the weekend I went out with some people from the hostel.
-We went to this strip where the Bolivians park their cars and utes and all
+We went to this strip where the Bolivians park their cars and utes and all compete

-compete to have the loudest music and they party on the street.
-There were beer bottles everywhere on the ground and a lot of crazyness.
+to have the loudest music and they party on the street.
+There were beer bottles everywhere on the ground and a lot of craziness.

 City Airport (Aeropuerto El Trompillo)